oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

     You should receive an error message.

-## Task 6: Allow a violation SQL statement and test it
+## Task 6: Add a SQL statement from the violation log to the allow-list

 1. Return to the **SQL Firewall | Oracle Cloud Infrastructure** tab.